-Central Missouri Humane Society: New Year, New Home
+Central Missouri Humane Society: Grant Report

 The funding received from the Petfinder Foundation allowed us to waive/reduce adoption fees for several animals in our shelter.
 Kitten season started early at our shelter and we quickly became overwhelmed with the amount of adult cats and kittens in our care.
 We also had several dogs with mild behavior or medical issues who were having a more difficult time finding the right home.
 This grant allowed us to host an adoption promotion where fees were reduced for both adult cats and dogs at our shelter.
 Almost all of our foster homes were overwhelmed with kittens who were too young for adoption and the shelter was filled with adult cats looking for homes.
 This grant allowed us to reduce adoption fees to $20 for cats and just $50 for dogs!
 A few weeks later, many of our kittens were ready to be adopted and we held another adoption promotion and reduced fees again for all cats and kittens!
 Spay/neuter surgery, vaccinations, microchipping, FIV/FELV testing and preventatives were all included with the reduced adoption fee.